matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 ## Prerequisites

 It is required that you have `Docker` and `docker-compose` installed on your computer.
+Find the [installation guide here](https://docs.docker.com/get-docker/)

-Also, some familiarity with the zkSync hardhat plugin is assumed.
-If you are newly developing on zkSync with hardhat, a nice introduction is [here](./getting-started.md).
+This guide assumes that you're familiar with the zkSync Hardhat plugins.
+If you are new developing on zkSync with Hardhat, please check the [getting started section here](./getting-started.md).

 ## Installing the testing environment

-You can download the dockerized setup with the following command.
+Download the dockerized project with the following command:

 ```
 git clone https://github.com/matter-labs/local-setup.git
 ```

-## Bootstrapping zkSync
+## Start the local nodes

-To bootstrap zkSync locally, run the `start.sh` script:
+To run zkSync locally, run the `start.sh` script:

 ```
 cd local-setup
 ./start.sh
 ```

-This command will bootstrap three docker containers:
+This command will start three docker containers:

 - Postgres (used as the database for zkSync).
 - Local Geth node (used as L1 for zkSync).